Fraunhofer-AISEC/archie/fault-readme.md

 Enable collection of data on all memory accesses.
 The configuration property expects to be passed a boolean value.
 If unspecified, it will default to `false`.

 ### timeout
 Maximum execution duration in seconds for a single experiment.
-If exceeded, ARCHIE will be stopped.
+If exceeded, the experiment will be stopped.
 If unspecified, it will default to `1200` seconds.
+See the example in `examples/stm32-timeout-wfi` for more details.